 The results presented in this work are valid for the range of actuation parameters and the shape of the jet considered in this work.
-Yet, they highlight the features of a simple convective heat transfer enhancement strategy for turbulent boundary layers.
-The simplified model for enhancement prediction paves the way towards the design of more complex and efficient control approaches, the derivation of analytical control laws and models, and the interpretability of the control performance.
+Yet, they highlight the features of a simple convective heat transfer enhancement strategy for turbulent flows.
+The simplified model for enhancement prediction and the identification of the involved flow structures in the heat transfer process pave the way toward the design of more complex and efficient control approaches, the derivation of analytical control laws and models, and the interpretability of the control performance.